Verdagon/VerdagonSite/src/draft/future-articles.md

 maybe also lament that swift shared its objects across threads, otherwise it would be in an awesome position to take advantage of this.

+article overviewing other languages adding borrow checkers vale and iirc c++, dlang... also mention automatic, like swift abd lobster also mention the imm rc thing